The counsellor will assist the client in dealing with issues and emotions felt on the cancer journey.

 I have been finding my counselling sessions over the past year to be extremely helpful.
 It has allowed me to gradually gain awareness of my very troubled and hurting child between ages 6-12 years.
 I have been counselled on how to use meditation to support my child self and have felt the benefits of this.
 I have felt love and forgiveness.
 I know there is more to heal and I will be continuing working with Dagmar.
 I have also recommended her to others.
 I am very grateful to the Centre for helping this to be possible.
 I don’t think I would have sought out a counsellor independently.

 Ms Natalie Williams

-Natalie has worked as a counselor for 20 years, including 12 years as a volunteer with the Cancer Care Centre.
-As a counselor she sees the value of providing a haven where people can talk about challenges and struggles they face with cancer, and its effect on their lives.
+Natalie has worked as a Counsellor for 20 years, including 12 years as a volunteer with the Cancer Care Centre.
+As a Counsellor she sees the value of providing a haven where people can talk about challenges and struggles they face with cancer, and its effect on their lives.
 That is why she likes to call the Cancer Care Centre a second home, a place of support and care which welcomes partners, friends and family members.

 She recognizes that during life there are challenges that bring sad and stressful moments but also opportunities for closeness and connection.
 Natalie’s aim is to provide support to help people cope with the stresses and offer help with the healing process.

 Lynne has been a volunteer at the Cancer Care Centre for 14 years as a support worker and the last 8 years as a Counsellor.
 Prior to joining the Cancer Care Centre, Lynne was a Registered Nurse for 33 years and worked with clients who have had cancer in both the acute and palliative sectors.

 Lynne works closely with clients and their families to help them make positive changes through active listening, strategy formulation and support.
 This helps clients to find hope and peace of mind to cope better through their cancer journey and beyond.

 Ms Lee Hutton